Hans Nielsen (speedway rider): By year

 Nielsen finished fourth at the 1990 Individual Speedway World Championship and was champion of Denmark for the fourth time.
 Nielsen topped the league averages for the eighth season running and last time during the 1990 British League season.
 His consistency that led to being the top rider for eight seasons running was an astonishing and unique achievement.
 He won a fifth consecutive World Pairs (sixth in total).
+He also won the British League Riders' Championship for the third time.